• +1-800-513-5423

 With long-term use of drugs, the brain’s chemical reward system starts to become altered.
 As the brain starts to adapt to the large surges in dopamine production and distribution, it can start to reduce the number of receptors or slow down the production of dopamine.
 This change will result in less production or lessen the ability to process the chemical in the reward system.
 The reduction of dopamine will have an effect, not only on the drug’s pleasurable effects but also reduce the ability to enjoy life’s pleasurable events.
 The decrease makes the addict feel the need to use more of the drug in order to feel any sort of pleasure, compounding the problem even greater, due to what we call tolerance ( needing more of a drug to achieve the same effect).

-• MYTH Treatment doesn’t work: Although it can take several tries and different therapy models to get someone help with their addiction, treatment DOES work.
+MYTH Treatment doesn’t work: Although it can take several tries and different therapy models to get someone help with their addiction, treatment DOES work.
 For some people, relapse is a part of their recovery.
 It doesn’t mean that treatment failed.
 It just is a ripple in the process of recovery.
 For some, it can take a different approach other than the previous treatment, to handle their addiction.
+Affordable drug rehabilitation centers use the same type of treatment therapies that the more expensive programs use.

 Support can make all the difference in recovery